WStoday City Guide Live Banner

 Dig into Winston-Salem’s must-try pizza shops, including some that have gotten national attention and are loved by locals.

-Whenever we’re feeling saucy, we like to dig into a slice of local pizza.
-Winston-Salem’s pizza scene is bubbling with options — and we keep finding ways to top ourselves.
+Whenever we’re feeling saucy, we like to slice into some local pizza.
+Winston-Salem’s pizza scene is bubbling with options, and we keep finding ways to top ourselves.
 If you’re on the quest for the perfect slice, we’ve pie-oneered a list of 10+ places to grab pizza that are definitely worth the dough.

 Italian origins